thexhr/openbsd-timemachine/README.md

 ## The fine Print

 Of course, this script comes without warranty.
 Double check that everything works correctly and always have a second backup ready.

+## License
+The script was written by Matthias Schmidt and is licensed under the ISC license.